coreos/fedora-coreos-pipeline/README.md

   Fedora CoreOS streams as defined in https://github.com/coreos/fedora-coreos-tracker/blob/main/stream-tooling.md
-- `official pipeline`: the *single* official instance of this pipeline code, which runs in the `fedora-coreos` namespace on the CentOS CI OpenShift cluster and pushes to the `fcos-builds` bucket.
+- `official pipeline`: the *single* official instance of this pipeline code, which runs in the `fedora-coreos-pipeline` namespace on the Fedora OpenShift cluster and pushes to the `fcos-builds` bucket.
 - `developer pipeline`: a pipeline stood up by a developer running in a separate cluster/namespace